Vasilisalook/vasilisalook.github.io/_posts/2022-09-28-my-third-module.md

 ## Summary of the Machine Learning module

 On this page I collected notes on my humble progress during the ML module.
-For fast checking artifacts you are welcome to [visit this Github repository](https://github.com/Vasilisalook/ML).
+For fast checking artifacts out you are welcome to [visit this Github repository](https://github.com/Vasilisalook/ML).

 ## Unit 1.
 Start with mistake